 There are mainly three types of masking in Photoshop –

 Clipping masks use one layer to determine the visibility or transparency of another layer.
 For clipping mask we place a layer at the bottom of the layer we want to apply the transparency.
-From this bottom layer we control the visibility of the layer above.
-For the beginners, it may seem a bit contradictory if they compare the behavior of clipping mask with the layer mask.
-It may seem like that clipping mask is working inversely comparing to the layer mask.
+From this bottom layer, we control the visibility of the layer above.
+For the beginners, it may seem a bit contradictory if they compare the behavior of the clipping mask with the layer mask.
+It may seem like that clipping mask is working inversely compared to the layer mask.

 Masking is a non-destructive process.
-We can make changes later or fine tune to our masks whenever we need to.
-But if we erase the unwanted areas it is difficult for bringing those if we need those areas later on the process of image editing.
-Same is true if we cut an object or portion from the image making path on them.
+We can make changes later or fine-tune to our masks whenever we need to.
+But if we erase the unwanted areas it is difficult for bringing those if we need those areas later in the process of image editing.
+The same is true if we cut an object or portion from the image-making path on them.
 We will not be able to include more adjacent areas easily.
 Just if we want to hide some area we’ve cut out, it may be possible by using the masking technique.
 So it is very hard to avoid masking again, right?

 It is very common that you need to modify an area of the image.
 For example, you want to change the color of the top garment of a model.
 You can make a mask by making that portion visible.
 Then you can apply any kind of modifications you want; like color adjustment/correction, brightness/contrast adjustment, exposure correction, etc.

-One advantage of Clipping Mask compared to Layer Mask, is that we can make a different area visible simply by moving the clipped image.
-We can fine tune easily what will be visible through the mask, if we use clipping mask.
-Otherwise, I find normal layer mask is sufficient for almost all the masking works.
+One advantage of Clipping Mask compared to Layer Mask is that we can make a different area visible simply by moving the clipped image.
+We can fine-tune easily what will be visible through the mask if we use a clipping mask.
+Otherwise, I find a normal layer mask is sufficient for almost all the masking works.

 We can make interesting collage images using the masking technique.
-The possibilities of making collage images is really endless.
+The possibilities of making collage images are really endless.
 We can make interesting effects using various photos and applying masking on them.
-Using soft brushes and gradients of gray, will make the transitions smooth.
+Using soft brushes and gradients of gray will make the transitions smooth.

-Any Photoshop technique has almost endless possibilities to manifest your imaginations.
-So do have image masking.
-Sometimes you can get the same result employing different process/technique of Photoshop.
+Any Photoshop technique has almost endless possibilities to manifest your imagination.
+So, do have image masking.
+Sometimes you can get the same result by employing different processes/techniques of Photoshop.
 It is up to you which method you are more fluent with or which method takes less time but produces the expected output.
 The choice is up to you.
-But image masking, without no doubt a useful and creative tool.
+But image masking, without a doubt, is a useful and creative tool.
 Cheers…